Arrotech/telegram_bot/README.md

 1. Visit [Google Sheets](https://www.google.com/sheets/about/)
 2. Click on **Go to sheets**
 3. Give the sheet a title.
-4. On the top right corner click on share and choose the peole you want to share the sheet with.
+4. On the top right corner click on share and add the following email .
 5. Replace the **range** value with the name of your sheet.
+You can find the name of your sheet towards the bottom of the sheet.
-5. Copy the ID from the URL and add it to your application variable `SheetID`
+6. Copy the ID from the URL and add it to your application variable **SheetID**

 ## How to run the application